top of page

 Senior Pastor

 Joel grew up both in Hawaii and in the Yakima Valley.
 He is a graduate of Grace College (B.A.
 History, 2010) and Westminster Seminary California (M.DIV, 2018).
 After graduating from seminary, he served as assistant pastor at Trinity Church (PCA) in Mililani, HI from 2019-2023.
-In July 2023, Joel became the pastor of Grace Community Presbyterian Church.
+In July of 2023, Joel became the pastor of Grace Community Presbyterian Church.
 He is married to his lovely wife Sydnee.
 He also teaches Biblical Greek and Hebrew at Pacific Rim Christian University.

 place_dick.jpg